-A brainwave hits you while you’re out one evening with a group of friends, and your idea just pops out your mouth while you’re sipping your second Pan Galactic Gargle Blaster.
-As it happens, your friends think you’re a genius for coming up with such an innovative concept, and the next thing you know you’re all going into business together.
+A brainwave hits you while you’re out one evening with a group of friends, and your idea just pops out your mouth while you’re sipping your second G&T. As it happens, your friends think you’re a genius for coming up with such an innovative concept, and the next thing you know you’re all going into business together.
 The next morning you wake up with a sore head and a long list of to-do items scrawled on a paper napkin.
 Topping the list is the registration of a (Pty) Ltd. But do you know how to register a new company?
 Where on earth do you start?
 Traditionally you’d find a good accountant who could do it all for you.
 But the problem with start-ups is that while they’re full of good ideas, they’re generally empty in the finances department.
 The good news is that you don’t have to be an accountant to know how to register a new company.
-You can do it yourself.
-Registration of a company can be done online, at a far reduced fee than what an accountant would charge.
+You can do it yourself online, at a far reduced fee than what an accountant would charge.

 Here is the process to register a new company.
 A new company can be registered online, through the CIPC website (CIPC stands for Companies and Intellectual Property Commission).

 Read on for 6 steps on how to register a new company.

 Your first step is to register as a customer, which you can do by going to Online Transacting and clicking on e-Services.
 Then, click on Customer Registration.
 You’ll need personal information such as your ID or passport number, address and contact details.
 A customer code will be sent to your cellphone and email address to verify your registration.
 You will then need to complete the security section to complete your registration.